dgrnbrg/lein-guzheng/README.md

 # lein-guzheng

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to run another leiningen plugin with guzheng.

+guzheng is an instrumentation library, and this task will do branch coverage analysis.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-guzheng "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-guzheng 0.1.0-SNAPSHOT`.
+Put `[lein-guzheng "0.2.0"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-guzheng 0.2.0`.

-FIXME: Use this for project-level plugins:

-Put `[lein-guzheng "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein guzheng
+    $ lein guzheng my.first.ns my.second.ns -- test

+Runs the test task and does branch coverage analysis on my.first.ns and my.second.ns.

+Use this to find dead code (by using the run task), untested code (by using test or midge), or to test coverage of other lein tasks.

 ## License